sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 1: Introduction

-This room will have you:
+This room will have us:
 * Unlocking the potential of your first few commands by introducing you to using flags and arguments
 * Advancing your knowledge of the filesystem to perform some more useful commands such as copying and moving files
-* Discovering how access to files and folders is managed and how we can determine our access.
+* Discovering how access to files and folders is managed and how we can determine our access
-* Running your first few scripts and executables!
+* Running your first few scripts and executables

 ## Task 2: Accessing Your Linux Machine Using SSH (Deploy)

-Secure Shell or SSH simply is a protocol between devices in an encrypted form.
-You can SSH into the machine for this room using the command `ssh tryhackme@<machine_ip>`.
-The machine IP is listed at the top of the page after you start the machine for the room.
+Secure Shell (SSH) is a protocol between devices in an encrypted form.
+We can SSH into the machine for this room using the command `ssh tryhackme@<machine_ip>`.
+The machine IP is listed at the top of the page after we start the machine for the room.

 ## Task 3: Introduction to Flags and Switches